Katie Moussouris: Microsoft

 In May 2007, Moussouris left Symantec to join Microsoft as a security strategist.
 She founded the Microsoft Vulnerability Research (MSVR) program, announced at BlackHat 2008.
-The program has coordinated the response to several significant vulnerabilities, including Dan Kaminsky's DNS flaw, and has also actively looked for bugs in third-party software affecting Microsoft customers (subsequent examples of this include Google's Project Zero).
+The program has coordinated the response to several significant vulnerabilities, including Dan Kaminsky's DNS flaw, and has also investigated bugs in third-party software affecting Microsoft customers (subsequent examples of this include Google's Project Zero).

 From September 2010 until May 2014, Moussouris was the Senior Security Strategist Lead at Microsoft, where she ran the Security Community Outreach and Strategy team for Microsoft as part of the Microsoft Security Response Center (MSRC) team.
 She instigated the Microsoft BlueHat Prize for Advancement of Exploit Mitigations, which awarded over $260,000 in prizes to researchers at BlackHat USA 2012.
-The grand prize of $200,000 was at the time the largest cash payout being offered by a software vendor.
+At the time, the grand prize of $200,000 was the largest bounty offered by a software vendor.
 She also created Microsoft's first bug bounty program, which paid over $253,000 and received 18 vulnerabilities over the course of her tenure.

 ISO vulnerability disclosure standard

 Moussouris has helped edit the ISO/IEC 29147 document since around 2008.
-In April 2016, ISO made the standard freely available at no charge after a request from Moussouris and the CERT Coordination Center's Art Manion.
+In April 2016, ISO made the standard freely available after a request from Moussouris and the CERT Coordination Center's Art Manion.